 At the other end of the city is the popular Marina.
-Prices here start as low as Dh45,000 a year for a studio, however make sure to view the property because it is likely to be on the smaller side.
+Rents here start as low as Dh45,000 a year for a studio, however make sure to view the property because it is probably on the smaller side.

-Two-bedroom places start at about Dh75,000 and can come with great views of the water.
+Two-bedroom places start at about Dh75,000 and can come with views of the water.

 "One last option if you are wanting to stay in the midst of all of the action is the very popular Jumeirah Lakes Towers," Mr Wilmot said.

 "Depending on the tower and the view that you have, a two-bedroom apartment can go for between Dh100,000 to Dh250,000 per year.

 "There is plenty going on in JLT.
 Whether you are the night owl or the run in the park at 5am type of person, you will find many like-minded people in the area."